gbv/subjects-api/README.md

 #### SQLite

-This requires to start the application once to create SQLite database file under `subjects.db`.
+Requires to start the application once to create SQLite database file under `subjects.db`.
 Then download data from <https://doi.org/10.5281/zenodo.7016625> (given as tabulator separated file table with columns PPN, vocabulary key, and notation) and import into SQLite file:

 ~~~~
 URL=$(curl -sL "https://zenodo.org/api/records/7016625" | jq -r '.files[]|select(.key|endswith(".tsv.gz"))|.links.self')
 curl -sL $URL | zcat | sqlite3 subjects.db -cmd ".mode tabs" ".import /dev/stdin subjects"
 ~~~~

+#### SPARQL (experimental)

+Requires a SPARQL-Endpoint, including SPARQL Update and SPARQL Graph Store Protocol for write access.
+Only tested with Apache Jena Fuseki.

-#### PostgreSQL
+#### PostgreSQL (experimental)

-*not documented yet*
+Requires PostgreSQL database.
+It turned out performance of SQLite is better, for this reasons this backend is not developed further.

+#### SRU (not implemented yet)

+Requires a SRU-API to query from so live data can be returned.

 ## Usage